 Within a few days after getting accepted you can expect a schedule.
 Once you complete the application process, pass the mock interview, and do some training, you are ready to go!

 Below is the iTutor application process.

 #1 Submit your application to the iTutor Group website

 Submit your details, CV, and a picture of yourself.
 Make your CV relevant by outlining your teaching experience or any relatable volunteering.

 When uploading your picture, remember to smile and look friendly.
-Although iTutor do not discriminate, if you are not happy with your photo, it maybe challenging to remove it from the system.
+Although iTutor does not discriminate, if you are not happy with your photo, it may be challenging to remove it from the system.
 Currently, The profile photo you upload will appear in your every class when your camera is turned off. 😊

 #2 What will happen during the iTutor interview?

 You will need to have a 10–15 minute interview with a teacher on the special iTutor platform where they ask you questions like:

 - Do you have a bachelor’s degree and TEFL?